Free will: Christianity

-Hindu philosophy
+Hinduism

 The six orthodox (astika) schools of thought in Hindu philosophy do not agree with each other entirely on the question of free will.
 For the Samkhya, for instance, matter is without any freedom, and soul lacks any ability to control the unfolding of matter.
 The only real freedom (kaivalya) consists in realizing the ultimate separateness of matter and self.
 For the Yoga school, only Ishvara is truly free, and its freedom is also distinct from all feelings, thoughts, actions, or wills, and is thus not at all a freedom of will.
 The metaphysics of the Nyaya and Vaisheshika schools strongly suggest a belief in determinism, but do not seem to make explicit claims about determinism or free will.

 Quotations from Swami Vivekananda, a Vedantist, offer a perspective on free will in the Hindu tradition:

 "The will is not free, it is a phenomenon bound by cause and effect, but there is something behind the will which is free."

 "To acquire freedom we have to get beyond the limitations of this universe; it cannot be found here."

 Within Vedanta, Madhvacharya argues that souls do not have any free will as Lord Vishnu prescribes all their actions.